- What We Loved about our Rhine Cruise with Viking River Cruises

 Visiting Five Countries without Lugging Our Bags

 As independent travelers, we lug around our bags – a lot.
 As a result, we sometimes suffer from tired backs and sore feet.
 What a treat it was to not have to worry about luggage for twelve straight days!
 This may not seem like a big deal, but it was a game changer for us.
-As an extra bonus, we loved unpacking our bags and feeling ‘at home’ during the length of the cruise.
+As an extra bonus, we loved unpacking our bags and feeling ‘at home’ during the length of the Viking Rhine River cruise.
+Since we use packing cubes when we travel, it only took us a few minutes to settle into the room and start enjoying the cruise.

 Room with a View and Amenities